bijoycp/sign-language-recognition-using-convolutional-neural-networks/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/3TOiZiPHpTU/0.jpg)](https://www.youtube.com/watch?v=3TOiZiPHpTU)

  ## final output
-image filters like threshold and other filters are not used for creating the dataset and trained the model using 96x96 grayscale image
+image filters like threshold and other filters are not used for creating the dataset
+the model was trained using 96x96 grayscale images

 ![output](https://user-images.githubusercontent.com/18006433/57105815-708f7200-6d49-11e9-8a1b-b8aa525dc541.png)